France-ioi/algorea-devdoc/design/access-rights/groups.md

 Access rights propagates implicitely through group hierarchy.
 In particular:
 * Access granted to a group applies to all of its members and all members of its descendant groups
-* Permission given to a group manager also applies to all descendant groups.
+* Permission given to a manager on a group also applies to all descendant groups from this group.

 ## FAQ / Remarks